Bynder/bynder-java-sdk/README.md

 * Java JDK (version 1.8.0_151)
 * Apache Maven 3.3.3

-**Important:** Don't forget to define the environmental variables for Java and Maven!
+**Important:** Don't forget to define the environment variables for Java and Maven!

 Clone the repository:
 ```bash